 How is it studied?

-AQA A-Level Economics is taught within the two-year, five-term and one year A-Level programmes.
+AQA A-Level Economics is taught within the two-year or five-term A-Level programmes.

 Economics is taught in small groups and students are taught both the theories of economics and their respective criticisms.
 Students gain an insight into methodology and issues such as price determination, production, markets and market failure, as well as the reasoning behind government intervention.
 Other topics include the macroeconomy, policy, and performance.